 Supplemental assessment tools

 Electrodiagnostic studies, including electromyography (EMG) and nerve conduction studies, may facilitate the diagnosis, monitor progression, and investigate other pathologies within the differential diagnosis of DN.
 In diabetic distal symmetrical polyneuropathy, conduction slowing is evidenced by prolonged latencies for distal and late responses and decreased conduction velocities.
 Axonal loss shows small motor and sensory amplitudes.
 Fibrillation potentials and positive sharp waves on needle EMG examination reveal active axonal loss.
-Large amplitude motor unit action potentials indicate a chronic component to the individuals with DN Diabetic amyotrophy often shows evidence of axonal loss in the affected nerve distribution.
-Small fiber neuropathies frequently have normal standard electrodiagnostic studies, and skin biopsy may be useful in this diagnosis.
+Large amplitude motor unit action potentials indicate a chronic component to the individuals with DN.
+Diabetic amyotrophy often shows evidence of axonal loss in the affected nerve distribution.
+Small fiber neuropathies frequently have normal standard electrodiagnostic studies, however skin biopsy may be useful in this diagnosis.
 This involves a 3 mm diameter punch biopsy usually taken from the lower extremity with measurement of intraepidermal nerve fiber density, which has 88% sensitivity.
 Autonomic neuropathy can be diagnosed with specialized neurophysiologic methods including sympathetic skin response and R-R variability testing on electrocardiogram.1,3,12

 Corneal confocal microscopy is a non-invasive quantitative method of detecting corneal innervation in the subbasal plexus.
 It has been found to be reduced early in the disease, and to be more sensitive in assessing nerve repair than other standard measures such as IENFD and NCS.13

 Early predictions of outcomes